DevCycleHQ/devcycle-docs/docs/sdk/architecture.md

 When building DevCycle, we decided on a couple of core design goals from our experience of building global services and SDKs:
 - SDKs should be easy to understand and have consistent functionality across platforms.
-- Feature Flags should evaluate quickly and served from as close to the end user as possible.
+- Feature Flags should evaluate quickly and be served from as close to the end user as possible.
-- Business-critical code should be shared across platforms to reduce the amount we need to maintain.
+- Business-critical code should be shared across platforms to ensure consistency and reduce bugs.
 - A cross-platform end-to-end test-harness is required to ensure SDKs are working as expected.
 - SDKs should limit the number of start options that change the core behaviour of the SDK.